Page Created: 11/30/2019 Last Modified: 12/20/2019 Last Generated: 12/20/2019

 The SMD component sizes on the top of the board are very tiny and appeared to have dimensions of 1mm or less, probably 1005 packages:

-The circuit on the Pi B is small and passive.
+The circuit on the Pi Model B is small and passive.
 On the top of the board, you can see the RC audio filter circuit.
 I was even able to fit my multimeter leads in to measure 270 ohms on R21 and R27 and 150 ohms on R20 and R26 just like the schematic.
-The capacitor measurements of C20 and C26 were slightly smaller in my case, as I was measuring them in-circuit and stray series capacitance from the wires or test leads could have reduced the value.
+However, my capacitor measurements of C20 and C26 were slightly smaller, as I was measuring them in-circuit and stray series capacitance from the wires or test leads could have reduced the value.
 But since I had two of them to test, I could confirm that their values matched each other and were therefore likely undamaged.
 One thing I forgot to test beforehand was whether the left pads of R21 and R27 (the lines that actually connect to PWM0 and PWM1, respectively, on the Broadcom BCM2835 SoC ARM chip) were left in an open circuit and were not shorted out inside a potentially, heavily-damaged chip.
-In my case it worked fine, but it is a good idea to use the ohmmeter function to make sure there is still high-impedance between those resistors and ground (see the photo in Step 4 below for the location of the ground connection on the bottom of the board) so that the audio from the Pi Zero isn't shorted to ground.
+In my case it worked fine, but it would have been a good idea to use the ohmmeter function to make sure there is still high-impedance between those resistors and ground (see the photo in Step 4 below for the location of the solder pad where I attached the ground connection on the bottom of the board) so that the audio from the Pi Zero isn't shorted to ground.

-On the bottom side, you can see C34 and C48, the larger 10 uF capacitors along with the powered ESD protection diodes.
+On the bottom side, C34 and C48, the larger 10 uF capacitors, are clearly visible along with the powered ESD protection diodes.
 I decided not to replicate the protection diodes and avoided sending 3.3 volts to the board.
 I just needed that passive RC audio filter.

 While those resistors are extremely small, I was able to solder wires to them due to the wide spacing on the board and preparing the area beforehand.
 Two photos above, you can see that the left edge (where I need to solder) on R21 and R27 is essentially free of obstruction, and they are close to the audio jack and almost symmetrical, the top R21, R20, C20 forming the right channel (PWM0) and the bottom R27, R26, and C26 forming the left channel (PWM1).
 The bottom side is similar, being close to the audio jack directly underneath.
-After I completed this circuit, I realized that the circuit is self-contained above and below the board and this rectangular section could be successfully hack-sawed out to make it smaller, but it was too risky for me to try this after the fact.
+After I completed this circuit, I realized that the circuit is self-contained above and below the board, and this rectangular section could be successfully removed to make it smaller, but it was too risky for me to try to cut or saw it out after the fact.
 Since I'm not using the diode assembly, the only line I need to worry about cutting is the ground line, which appears to be shared directly with the ground line on the jack itself.
 Great!

 First, I got out my legendary dirt-cheap Radio Shack 30-watt soldering iron.
 It is around 3-decades old, is still in regular use by me, but for some mysterious reason has never burned out like the soldering irons before it (which were the same brand and model).
 It is my own tiny, magical, Beast Spear↗.

-But, like the dual-edged Beast Spear, is has a dual nature, as I found out several years ago when I went to the hospital burn center one night after it fell off my desk and my quick (too quick) reflex was to firmly catch it in mid-air with my bare hand.
+But, like the dual-edged Beast Spear, is has a dual nature, as I found out several years ago when I went to the hospital burn center one night after it fell off my desk and my quick (too quick) reflex was to catch it in mid-air with my bare hand... the wrong end.
 Needless to say, I have since purchased a soldering iron stand.

 Anyway, I can't find new tips for it, and it has a gigantic blunt tip that would be absurd to attempt to use to solder to those tiny SMD resistors, so I removed the insulation from some 12-gauge electrical wire and coiled it around the cold tip, compressing it with pliers, and then I snipped off the end with wire snips to make it sharper.
 It is still big, but not nearly as big as the old, flat soldering iron tip.
 But it doesn't get as hot as the main tip so I have to hold it against the part longer.

-I had previously used this coiled tip to solder circuitry for my TrillSat project but had never attempted to use it for SMT devices this small.
+I had previously used this coiled tip to solder circuitry for my TrillSat project but had never intended nor attempted to use it for SMT devices this small.

-Step 1 - Glue a Stable Jumper Platform
+Step 1 - Glued a Stable Jumper Platform

-Step 2 - Prepare Some Short Wires and Solder to Jumpers
+Step 2 - Prepared Some Short Wires and Soldered to Jumpers

 I also cut a short ground wire, soldered it to the middle pin and hot-glued it around the jack to reach the bottom of the board.
 (I probably should have done this before I hot-glued the jumpers but didn't think about it.)
 Then I used needle-nose pliers to hold the tiny wires (with the cold solder blob end resting on the board against the left side of the resistors R21 and R27) while I soldered the top of the wires to the jumper pins by melting the solder blob that was already on the jumpers.

-Step 3 - Tension Wires and Solder to SMT Resistors
+Step 3 - Tensioned Wires and Soldered to SMT Resistors

 Starting with resistor R21, the key was to carefully bend the wire and/or push down on the jumper assembly to allow the springiness in the wire itself to naturally push against the left edge of the resistor.
 This ensured that all I had to do was heat the bottom end of that wire containing the cold solder blob to allow that blob to melt against the left solder pad of that resistor.
 I had to hold the iron in place long enough to ensure it made a good solder joint, but not too long or I could have desoldered the entire resistor, which would junk the board (but I had already considered the board junk to begin with, so it was just a bonus if I was successful).